We aim to make becoming a parent through surrogacy a seamless, smooth and hugely rewarding process for you and your surrogate

 2. It’s official

 Once you decide to partner with us, you sign an agreement with Colorado Surrogacy called the Agency Agreement.
-A portion of the agency fee —discounted by 20 percent for active-duty military personnel—is due at this time.
+You also fill out an application that lets us get to know you better.
 Lastly, you meet your personable, professional and altogether likeable case management team from Colorado Surrogacy.

 3. Finding the best gestational carriers